Recycle

 Although the terms 'compostable' and 'biodegradable' are often used interchangeably, they do not carry the same meaning.

-Biodegradation is a natural process where materials are broken down by microorganisms.
+Biodegradation is a natural process where materials are broken down by naturally occurring microorganisms.
 However, this can take a long time and the by-products will not necessarily be harmless to the environment.
 Petroleum-based plastics such as polyethylene (PE) can be made 'biodegradable' with the use of additives.
+These products can biodegrade into micro-plastics and may release harmful chemicals in the process.

-The fact is that single-use cups are convenient and deeply embedded in our take-away habits.
-If we are to reduce cup waste we need both better cup recycling infrastructure and better ways to support consumers and businesses to make use of reusable alternatives.
+Single-use cups are convenient and deeply embedded in our food and drink on-the-go habits.
+If we are to reduce cup waste, we need to have better cup recycling infrastructure, as well as having better ways to support consumers and businesses to make use of reusable alternatives and avoid the single-use items in the first place.

 Find out more about our single-use cup recycling campaigns